rubymonsters/ruby-for-beginners/source/11-writing_classes/02-methods.md

 1.0
 ```

-Alright, lets use that knowledge to improve our `devide` method.
+Alright, lets use that knowledge to improve our `divide` method.
 It will be
 sufficient to call the method `to_f` on one of the numbers, because that will
 make sure we get a `Float` back: